danktapir/os231/links.md

 Basically, this site teaches you on how to compile C program using GCC in bash linux.
 What intrigues me about this site is that it suggested me that I can also code C program using an alternative editor of vim called nano (a much lesser pain in the buttocks editor than vim), which I didn't know before :D

 ### 4. [ChatGPT](https://chatgptonline.net/)
 A widely popular chat bot in today's world made by non other than OpenAI.
-You can utilize this bot to give you answers almost about anything, start from your homeworks, programming assignments, how to success in your life, how to get a real life waifu (what the duck?), and many more.
+You can utilize this bot to give you answers almost about anything, start from your homeworks, programming assignments, how to succeed in your life, how to get a real life waifu (what the duck?), and many more.

 ## Week 3